 Undergraduate Degree: University of California-Berkeley - Bachelors, Integrative Biology

-optometry, drawing, painting, hiking, biking, volunteering with birds of prey, board games, cats, and spending time with friends
+Drawing, painting, hiking, biking, board and video games, cats, and spending time doing fun activities with my girlfriend and friends

 What is your teaching philosophy?